 10. I have to go abroad to travel

 You may, but visiting another city in your country is called travelling as well.
-And then you cannot complain about your English level, being a different culture, travelling for too long (assuming you don’t live in Russia or some continent-size country).
+And then you cannot complain about your English level, being a different culture, travelling for too long (assuming you don’t live in Russia or some continent-sized country).

 As I said before, start small.
 Go someplace new for the weekend.
-Experiment travelling alone for 1 day.
+Experiment with travelling alone for 1 day.
 Take the train and leave your comfort zone your car provides you.
-Nobody made any progress by doing the things the same way as everyone else.
+Nobody made any progress by doing things the same way as everyone else.

 I noticed how some things are different even in different cities in the same country.
 I don’t need to go on the other side of the globe to see something new.
 I can take a train to do that.